u16052642/thrive_erp_documentation/documentation-16.0/content/applications/sales/crm/track_leads/lead_scoring.rst

 Configuration
 -------------

-Predictive lead scoring is always active in Odoo *CRM*.
+Predictive lead scoring is always active in Thrive Bureau ERP *CRM*.
 However, the variables used to calculate the probability of success can be customized in the settings.

 To customize the variables used by predictive lead scoring, go to :menuselection:`CRM -->